EDG2001 Inquiry Through The Curriculum 1

 The course objectives define the student learning outcomes for a course.
 The assessment item(s) that may be used to assess student achievement of an objective are shown in parenthesis.
 On completion of this course students will be able to:

-- demonstrate knowledge of appropriate ICT uses for teaching, learning & assessment (Assignment 3 and Professional Experience)
+- demonstrate knowledge of appropriate ICT uses for teaching and learning (Assignment 2 and Professional Experience)

 - demonstrate competence in and appropriate use of language and literacy, including spelling, grammar, punctuation and bibliographic referencing.
 (All assessments)